 Remember: Criminal conviction goes on your record and carries enormous penalties.
 And even for lower-level traffic offenses, if you accumulate 12 points in 12 consecutive months, or 18 points in 24 consecutive months, your driver’s license might be suspended, and you’ll likely have a difficult time with your employment and/or insurance premiums.

-The consequences are serious enough for you to give this matter your urgent attention and seek a Grand Junction DUI lawyer.
+The consequences are serious enough for you to give this matter your urgent attention and seek a trusted and expereinced DUI attorney.

 Call a Grand Junction DUI Attorney Today